juju2143/YukiBot-Discord/README.md

 There's a few commands in the `cmds/` directory you can load in `config.json`, a good template to write your own would be `cmds/test.js`.

+For help about the configuration options and writing commands, please check [the wiki](https://github.com/juju2143/YukiBot-Discord/wiki).

 Type `!help` in the chat to see what commands are available and have fun ^_^

 ## Support